-I am a 50 year-old airline captain and live in Fort Worth, Texas.
+I am an airline captain and live in Fort Worth, Texas.
 I fly the 550-mph Embraer 145 Regional Jet, an absolute blast to fly.
 I have dreamed about this career since I was a small boy.

 I've always loved cemeteries so I was happy to discover Findagrave a few years ago and it's been one of my favorite web sites ever since.
 I always wondered where famous people were buried and Findagrave has them all, from the super famous to the obscure 19th century politicians and stage actors.
 At the same time I was thrilled to find a place to memorialize my parents, friends and pets who have passed on.